nada-086/nada-086/README.md

 # 👋 Hi, I'm Nada Essa!

 Welcome to my GitHub profile!
-I'm passionate about **DevOps and Data Engineering**, and I love automating systems from the ground up.
+I'm passionate about **DevOps**, and I love automating systems from the ground up.

 ## 🚀 About Me